John Mitchell 1965—21st September 2020. RIP.

 The shop at the bottom of the hill served the discriminatory drinkers that were thinking of venturing inside the public park, or public golf course, or public canal path.
 John was very public minded.
 He’d put his empties in public bins.
 And he’d always have a laugh and tell you the truth, which was always a worry, but you’d think he was kidding.

 John Mitchell’s dead.
 That’s a real shocker.
 He’d a massive heart attack.
 We know about that.
 But never think it’ll happen to us.
 Another Mitchell gone.
 Another funeral, I can’t attend.
 That’s the least of my worries.
 Spare a thought for his ex-partner and their kids.
 Spare a thought for old Joe and young Joe.
-And if you’re the praying kind don’t chain yourself to a fence to keep the pubs closed.
-The governments doing that for you.
 And you can’t afford to drink in pubs anyway.
 For John Mitchell that would be a kind of sacrilege.
 Live life as it should be lived.
 That’s the sacrifice.
 I just hope he’s not buried in that jacket he always wore.
 And say a wee prayer, for one of us.
 RIP John Mitchell.